grimm-ak/fraud_detection_project/README.md

 ├── scaler.joblib                  # Fitted StandardScaler for preprocessing new inputs
-├── requirements.txt               # Python dependencies required for the Streamlit app ├── NoteBook/                      # Folder for Jupyter Notebooks and detailed analysis │   └── Fraud_Detection_Notebook.ipynb # Your detailed Jupyter/Colab notebook with all code (EDA, training, SHAP) ├── README.md                      # Project documentation and overview (this file)
+├── requirements.txt               # Python dependencies required for the Streamlit app ├── NoteBook/                      # Folder for Jupyter Notebooks and detailed analysis │   └── Fraud_Detection_Notebook.ipynb # Your detailed Jupyter/Colab notebook with all code
+├── README.md                      # Project documentation and overview (this file)
 └── images/                        # Folder to store images/screenshots used in README.md
     ├── screenshot.png             # Screenshot of the deployed Streamlit app